noflo/noflo/README.md

 ### Installing from Git

 NoFlo requires a reasonably recent version of [Node.js](http://nodejs.org/), and some [npm](http://npmjs.org/) packages.
+Ensure that NoFlo is checked out from Git.

+You can install everything needed by a simple:

+    $ npm link

-Ensure you have the `grunt-cli` package installed (`grunt` command should be available on command line) and NoFlo checked out from Git.
-Build NoFlo with:
+Ensure you have the `grunt-cli` package installed (`grunt` command should be available on command line).
+Then build NoFlo with:

     $ grunt build

-Then you can install everything needed by a simple:
+Finally install the `component` package and let it install the rest:

-    $ npm link
+    $ npm install -g component
+    $ component install

 NoFlo is available from [GitHub](https://github.com/bergie/noflo) under the MIT license.